Morning, Tuesday, 19th May 2020

 THIS EVENT IS CPD CERTIFIED

-Delegates will discuss themes emerging from the forthcoming initial consultation by Qualifications Wales on the principles for future 14-16 qualifications, which will examine what the future qualifications might look like and the range of options available for students, including in vocational learning.
+We expect discussion on key areas where Qualifications Wales is seeking feedback in its current consultation on the principles for future 14-16 qualifications - examining what the future qualifications might look like and the range of options, including in vocational learning.

 Qualifications Wales are also setting out proposals on:

 - Eligibility for public funding,